About the Program

 Live their values

-Students participate in community-based opportunities to learn and give back.
-They have taught health literacy in Alaska, volunteered at nonprofits serving the Washington, D.C., and more.
+Participate in community-based opportunities to learn and give back.
+Our students have taught health literacy in Alaska, volunteered at nonprofits serving the Washington, D.C., and more.

 Schedule a meeting with your academic dean or visit our student resources page for academic calendars and other information.